West Space Studio

 From a background of group devotional singing and folk tradition, Aarti Jadu seeks to integrate participatory work into contemporary composition and interactive works of art.
 Claire de Carteret is a ceramicist exploring clay chemistry, technologies, and resonating sculptural form.

-Their residency saw the beginning of a process of collaboration for the artists, emerging from a shared interest in participatory ceramic and sound, and the way listening, rather than hearing, can cultivate intimacy, subjective interpretation and reflection.
+Their residency saw the beginning of a process of collaboration emerging from a shared interest in participatory ceramic and sound, and the way listening, rather than hearing, can cultivate intimacy, subjective interpretation and reflection.

 Aarti Jadu and Claire de Carteret sitting on their sound and installation work